hasura/graphql-bench/README.md

-Benchmark queries across various GraphQL backends.
+Understanding the performance characteristics of your GraphQL backend is still hard.
+This is an extremely simple benchmarking tool for you to run common GraphQL queries against your GraphQL backend and get a preliminary sense of your backend's performance characteristics.

+We built this benchmarking suite to benchmark different GraphQL data backends.
 The database used is a [Postgres variant](https://github.com/xivSolutions/ChinookDb_Pg_Modified/tree/pg_names) of [Chinook](https://github.com/lerocha/chinook-database).
-The benchmarking tool used is [wrk2](https://github.com/giltene/wrk2), a derivative of [wrk](https://github.com/wg/wrk)
+The benchmarking tool used is [wrk2](https://github.com/giltene/wrk2), a derivative of [wrk](https://github.com/wg/wrk).

+You can easily add your own GraphQL backend and your own GraphQL queries and run your benchmark.

 ## Running benchmarks